Boasting the fastest-growing economy in the EU and an enviable below-average unemployment rate, Ireland is forging a strong economic recovery.

 As the competition for skills and talent intensifies, employers need to have a strong value proposition to attract the right people and suitable programmes in place to retain staff and employment loyalty.

-The work/life balance is still a huge factor to consider as the mobile workplace evolves.
-Staff do not necessarily need to be in an office for eight hours a day to do their job which provides highly sought after flexibility.
 On the flip side, this can also cause working hours to become blurred when emails are received during evenings and weekends causing employees to become overwhelmed with an inability to switch off.
 This is indeed one of the top issues in Irish organisations and should be a priority for HR departments.

 HR people have a crucial role to play in the growth of the workforce and economy which makes it the perfect time to focus on being more strategic.
 The best HR decisions are a combination of intuition and experience backed up by accurate and timely data.